ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     </ExactMatch>
    ```

-    In this example:
+    In this example, note the following:

-    - The DataStore name (PatientRecords) is referenced by **dataStore = "PatientRecords"**
+    - The dataStore name references the .csv file we created earlier: **dataStore = "PatientRecords"**.
     - The idMatch value references a searchable field that is listed in the database schema file: **idMatch matches = "SSN"**.
-    - The classification value is an existing or custom sensitive information type: **classification = "U.S. Social Security Number (SSN)"**.
+    - The classification value references an existing or custom sensitive information type: **classification = "U.S. Social Security Number (SSN)"**.
+(In this case, we use the existing sensitive information type of U.S. Social Security Number.)

+    When you set up your rule package, make sure to correctly reference your .csv file and edm.xml file.
 (You can copy our example and modify it for your use.)

     ```
     <?xml version="1.0" encoding="utf-8"?>